angelolloqui/SwiftKotlin/README.md

 ## Status

+**Attention: The project is going through a majar refactor to use a AST instead of a tokenizer.
+Work is being done under the `feature/swift-tranform` branch.
+It will be integrated into the main one as soon as it is in a comparable state, which will be ending september or beginning of october**

 The project is in active development, with many rules still to be implemented.
 Some of them include:

 - [x] Constructors